liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/DLS.rst

 Functions in the DENSE module
 -------------------------------------------

 The DENSE module defines two sets of functions with corresponding names.
-The first set contains functions (with names starting with a capital letter) that act on dense matrices of type :ref:`DlsMat`.
+The first set contains functions (with names starting with a capital letter) that act on dense matrices of type :c:type:`DlsMat`.
 The second set contains functions (with names starting with a lower case letter) that act on matrices represented as simple arrays.